-The QA/QC-1 form will be used to record weights and calculate percent aggregate passing each sieve size.
-Report each sieve size to the nearest whole number, except the amount passing the 75 $\mu$ m (No. 200) sieve which is to be reported to the nearest one-tenth percent (0.1%).
+The QA/QC-1 form will be used to record weights and calculate the percentage aggregate passing each sieve size.
+Report each sieve size to the nearest whole number, except the amount passing the 75 μ m (No. 200) sieve which is to be reported to the nearest one-tenth percent (0.1%).